jmikola/JmikolaInsecureRoutesBundle/Resources/doc/index.md

 ### Application Kernel

 Add JmikolaInsecureRoutesBundle to the `registerBundles()` method of your application kernel.
-Like WebProfilerBundle, you probably only want to enable this bundle for your *dev* and *test* environments:
+Like WebProfilerBundle, this bundle should only be enabled for your `dev` and `test` environments:

 ``` php
 # app/AppKernel.php